 A document, known as Part L of the Building Regulations, was introduced by the UK government in 2001 for England and Wales, in response to the growing mountain of scientific evidence showing global temperatures to be increasing at a rate beyond natural levels.
-This has been revised and amended over the years and the following documents provide all the information you may need about energy efficiency and how to conserve fuel and power.
+This has been revised and amended over the years and the following documents provide all the information you will need:

 The best way to assess how well insulated, or efficient a building is at conserving energy, is to measure the U-value of its various building elements e.g. walls, roof, windows etc.